wklchris/wklchris.github.io/docs/_sources/Hobbies.rst.txt

 In the 2010s, the most famous free synthesizer is UTAU_ and that is exactly the software I am familiar with.
 I started my tuner hobby in 2014, right after the release of virtual singer Ge Ping.
 I am grateful for his generosity on the virtual singer, which allows me to explore the fun of music in this way.

-Here are some samples tuned by me, covered by the virtual singer Ge Ping:
+Here are some samples tuned by me, covered by the virtual singer Ge Ping (葛平).

 * *One Night in Beijing* (北京一夜): The falsetto vocal effect is simulated in the chorus.
 I tuned this in 2015.